Connected Choice and the Brouwer Fixed Point Theorem: The Displacement Principle

 \section{The Displacement Principle}

-In this section we want to prove a displacement principle that provides some information on the power of binary choice $\C_{\{0,1\}}$ on the left-hand side of a reduction.
+In this section, we want to prove a displacement principle that provides some information on the power of binary choice $\C_{\{0,1\}}$ on the left-hand side of a reduction.
+We will apply this principle in Section~\ref{sec:idempotency} to prove that $\ConC_1$ is not idempotent.
 In order to prove our result we first need to study the convergence relation of $\AA_-(X)$ induced by $\psi_-$.
 This convergence relation can be characterized in terms of {\em closed upper limits} as defined by Hausdorff.
-For a sequence $(A_i)$ of closed subsets of a topological space $X$ the {\em closed upper limit} of $(A_i)$ is defined by
+For a sequence $(A_i)_{i\in\IN}$ of closed subsets of a topological space $X$ the {\em closed upper limit} of $(A_i)_{i\in\IN}$ is defined by

-The common notation $\Ls$ is derived from the fact that this is also called the {\em topological limit superior} of $(A_i)$.
+The common notation $\Ls$ is derived from the fact that this is also called the {\em topological limit superior} of $(A_i)_{i\in\IN}$.
 The set $\Ls(A_i)$ is always closed and possibly empty.
 If $X$ is compact and all the $A_i$ are non-empty, then $\Ls(A_i)$ is also compact and non-empty by Cantor's Intersection Theorem.
 We mention the following known characterization of the topological limit superior by Choquet (see, for instance, Proposition~5.2.2 in \cite{Bee93}).

 \begin{fact}[Choquet] Let $X$ be a Hausdorff space and let $\NN_x$ denote the set of open neighborhoods of $x\in X$.
-For each sequence $(A_i)$ of closed sets $A_i\In X$ one has
+For each sequence $(A_i)_{i\in\IN}$ of closed sets $A_i\In X$ one has

 \end{fact}